Jessenw/swift-face-obscuring/README.md

 # Swift Face Obscuring

 This is a super rough implementation of an app which detects faces in an image and applies a filter to hide them.
+You can tap a face with a bounding box and it will either filter or unfilter the image.

 ## How it works